Ruth Negga: Awards and nominations

 Negga was nominated as 2003's Most Promising Newcomer at the Olivier Awards.
 She was chosen as Ireland's Shooting Star for the 2006 Berlin Film Festival.
-She has received many accolades for her role of Mildred Loving in the 2016 film Loving, including Academy Award, Critic's Choice, and Golden Globe Award nominations for Best Actress.
+She has received many accolades for her role of Mildred Loving in the 2016 film Loving, including Academy Awards, Critic's Choice, and Golden Globe Award nominations for Best Actress.
 In 2022, her portrayal of Clare Bellew in 2021 film Passing garnered her critical recognition including the National Society of Film Critics Award for Best Supporting Actress, and industry nominations from the Golden Globes, Screen Actors Guild, and the BAFTA.